1ns4w/static-typing-python3/README.md

-# Static typing demonstration using mypy
+# Static typing demonstration using Mypy

 Run the following instructions in your terminal to ensure the examples run as expected.